Nizar7zak/LEARN-MySQL/README.md

 **A database is a collection of data stored in a format that can easily be accessed.**

-In order o manage our databases, we use a software application called `Database Sanagement System` or **DBMS**.
+In order o manage our databases, we use a software application called `Database Management System` or **DBMS**.
 We connect to a DBMS and give it instructions for querying or modifiying data.
 The DBMS will execute our instructions and send results back.

 ![](https://i.imgur.com/mb41Ku8.png)